eflautt/ga-data-science/lessons/lesson-15/readme.md

 data['Month'] = data.index.month
 ```

 This allows us to easily filter, by date as well.
-For example, to a particular year
+For example, to a particular year:

 ```python
 data['2014']
 ```

-or to a particular month
+or to a particular month:

 ```python
 data['2015-05']